Pushing the Limits of Sparsity: A Bag of Tricks for Extreme Pruning: Experiments

 \textbf{Isolating DyReLU and Weight Sharing.} We first augment the standard RigL pipeline with only DyReLU phasing, replacing standard ReLU with DyReLU at initialization and gradually transitioning back to ReLU before the first learning rate schedule update.
 Weight sharing and cyclic sparsity are excluded in this isolated experiment.
 The results, summarized in Table \ref{tab:ablation-dyrelu} demonstrate a clear performance boost when utilizing DyReLU phasing, particularly at higher sparsity levels.
 At 99.99\%, RigL completely loses its expressive capacity.
 However, as soon as DyReLU Phasing is used as a drop-in replacement for ReLU, it immediately starts converging.
 We observe that not only is training improved while DyReLU is in effect, but the performance continues to improve even after DyReLU has been completely phased out.

-Improving gradient flow during early training has been shown to be critical for successfully training sparse networks.
-Evci et al. \cite{evci2022gradient} demonstrated that methods with better gradient flow, particularly during initialization and early training, consistently achieved superior performance.
+Improving gradient flow during early training has been shown to be critical for successfully training sparse networks. \citet{evci2022gradient} demonstrated that methods with better gradient flow, particularly during initialization and early training, consistently achieved superior performance.
 Building on this insight, we investigated the effect of DyReLU phasing on gradient flow in addition to measuring accuracy.

 To analyze this, we computed the sum of the gradient norm of all layers, and compared the gradient flow during training between models using DyReLU phasing against those with standard ReLU.
 As shown in the top row of Figure \ref{fig:gradient_flow}, models using only standard ReLU have zero gradient norms at 99.99\% sparsity and this is reflected in their collapsed accuracy.
 On the other hand, the networks with DyReLU phasing receive high gradient flow in the beginning where $\beta=1$, during phasing where $0<\beta<1$, and maintains healthy gradient flow when $\beta=0$.
 Results suggest that the network retains some of the gradient-boosting benefits initially provided by DyReLU, We conjecture that this is because DyReLU amplifies important features in the beginning and helps the network settle into a configuration that preserves gradients even after switching to standard ReLU.
 Gradient flow especially during early stages is a strong indicator of the DST's success, and helps explain the performance gap between the methods.
-This supports our theoretical findings in the theorem, confirming that DyReLU phasing indeed provides greater gradient flow than the standard ReLU.

 Similarly, we isolate the effect of weight sharing by adding only this mechanism to the RigL pipeline, keeping all other settings the same.
-Once again, gradient flow has been restored and we see a dramatic increase in gradient flow, as shown in the bottom row of Figure \ref{fig:gradient_flow}.
+Once again, gradient flow has been restored, and we see a dramatic increase in gradient flow, as shown in the bottom row of Figure \ref{fig:gradient_flow}.
 This supports our hypothesis that creating additional gradient paths through weight sharing can help maintain stable training at extreme sparsities.